Frequently Asked Questions

 We serve the Black Hills area and within 100 miles of Rapid City, South Dakota.

 We are based in Rapid City.
 Please see our contact page for more information and to schedule an appointment.

 What is your certification/experience?

 Black Hills Solar is led by a certified PV Installation Professional certified by the North American Board of Certified Energy Practitioners, experienced in the design and installation of all PV system types with over one thousand solar panels installed since 2016.
 Our electrical team has over 25-years combined experience in electrical works.
 Check out the photo gallery to see our work!

 Yes, we hold building (Rapid City: AEC2369) and electrical contractor licenses (SD: EC-3543, Rapid City: AEC3138, Wyoming: M-52663).

 How much electricity do I use?

-Learn how to read your power bills, or request a monthly summary of usage from your utility power company.
-The power company may also have an online system to allow you to log in and monitor your usage and billing history.
-For a more in-depth look, we recommend a smart home energy device that can monitor your individual appliances, helping you identify problem areas and ways to save.
+Start by learning how to read your power bills, or request a monthly summary of usage from your utility power provider.
+If your utility has an online system to allow you to log in and monitor your usage and billing history, it is usually the best way to keep track of your usage.
+But if you need an in-depth understanding of your home's electrical loads, have us install a smart home energy monitor that can identify your individual appliances and help you identify issues and ways to save.